mohitpai/journey-optimizer.en/help/using/offers/offer-library/creating-personalized-offers.md

 ## Create the offer {#create-offer}

+>[!CONTEXTUALHELP]
+>id="od_offer_attributes"
+>title="About offer attributes"
+>abstract="With offer attributes, you can associate key value pairs with the offer for reporting and analysis purposes."
+>additional-url="https://video.tv.adobe.com/v/329375" text="Watch demo video"

 To create an **offer**, follow these steps:

 1. Click **[!UICONTROL Create offer]**, then select **[!UICONTROL Personalized offer]**.